Sinkaiya/sinkaiya/README.md

 ## Professional Objective

 <p align = 'justify'>I am currently actively seeking employment in software development.
 I am interested in projects related to Python programming, automation, and working with databases.
 I am ready to apply my skills and experience to contribute to the company's goals and advance in the field of development.
 Feel free to explore my projects and reach out to me for any inquiries or collaboration opportunities.
 You can contact me via email <a href="mailto:sinkaiya@gmail.com">sinkaiya@gmail.com</a> or Telegram <a href="https://t.me/sinkaiya">@sinkaiya</a>.</p>

-<p align = 'justify'>Thank you for your time, and I look forward to connecting with you!<p align = 'justify'>